-Had I known that my package provided for add-on domains, this would have alleviated some of the financial burden and I may have stayed with SmartArtist a bit longer.
-An add-on domain means multiple domains can use the same, shared hosting account.
+Had I known that my package included add-on domains, I may have stayed with SmartArtist a bit longer.
+An add-on domain means multiple domains can use the same shared hosting account.

 If you don’t get the right hosting package, your website could suffer problems that limits access.